arank/seam-carving/README.md

 Seam Carving (CS51 Project)

+Dependency: Python Imaging Library (PIL)

-To run: Edit main.py to perform the seam carving operations.
+To run: Edit main.py to specify the seam carving operations to be performed.
 Example code is provided in the file and test images are in the main directory.
+Then execute main.py ("python main.py" in a unix shell).

 Our project is implemented in the form of a class, sc_Image (seam-carving image).